Xiangtan

 Xiangtan forms a part of the Greater Changsha Metropolitan Region with Changsha as the core city along with Zhuzhou, also known as Changzhutan City Cluster, one of the core cities in Central China.

-Xiangtan is one of the top 500 cities in the world by scientific research outputs, as tracked by the Nature Index.
-It is home to Xiangtan University, a new Double First Class university and two provincial key public universities of Hunan Institute of Engineering and Hunan University of Science and Technology.
+Xiangtan is one of the top 200 cities in the world by scientific research outputs, as tracked by the Nature Index.
+It is home to Xiangtan University, a Double First-Class Construction university, and two provincial key public universities of Hunan Institute of Engineering and Hunan University of Science and Technology, as well as a high-tech industrial development zone.

 Geography

 Xiangtan is located on the lower reaches of the Xiang River.

 Etymology

-The name "Xiangtan" is derived from local geography, though there are several explanations for its origin vary somewhat in details.
+The name "Xiangtan" is derived from local geography, but the explanations for its origin vary somewhat in details.
 In any case, "Xiang" (湘) refers to the Xiang River, while "Tan" (潭) is a Chinese term that means "deep pool", specifically one produced by a moving current or waterfall; "Tan" in rivers generally are places where the current eddies.
 One reasoning is that the city was built by a large eddy in a bend of the Xiang River, and was thus called "Xiang-Tan".
 Another more likely story says the name originated in the Xiangzhou Eddy, today called the Zhao Eddy (昭潭).
 The Zhao Eddy is an ancient whirlpool located in a deep section of the Xiang River near the traditional border between Xiangtan and Changsha, and is named for King Zhao of Zhou, who is said to have died there.